jt-moriarty/tech-ex-cloud-engineering-project/README.md

 TODO:

-1. Recreate pipeline in us-east region with non-bridgecrew demo names that is hooked up to this repository.
+WIP.
+Recreate pipeline in us-east-1 region with non-bridgecrew demo names that is hooked up to this repository.
 2. Find a sufficiently complex (yet not too complex) CloudFormation template to use for the in-class / recorded demo.
 3. Cut out or modify aws-code-extras script that pulls environment variables that are no longer fully working in AWS CodeBuild.
 4. Add build parameters for skipping specific BridgeCrew checks or soft-failing those checks.